Sheikh-Nabil/Capital-Bike-Share/README.md

 ## Basic Exploratory Analysis:

-This part of the project we processed the data to get couple of insights such as 1.
-Daily total users based on the seasonality.
-2.
+This part of the project focuses mainly on processing of the data to get insights such as:
+ 1. Daily total users based on the seasonality.
-Weekly bike distribution based on temmprature and working day.
+ 2. Weekly bike distribution based on temmprature and working day.
  3. Monthly user  distributation.
-At the end there is monthly distribution of total users based on the data.
+ 4. monthly distribution of total users based on the data.
+ 5. User count based on temparature.
+ 6. Weather dependency on bike demand.